Nanitor/nanitor-scanner/README.md

 - `scan_results/{ip}`: Detailed scan results for each host and tool outputs
 - `scan_results/{ip}/scan_results.json`: Detailed scan results for each host

-To change the output folder, use `--results-dir`.
+To change the output folder, use `--out-dir`.

 ## Feedback